 When writing about life with Aaron, I have often mentioned how he rubs his hands together.
 He does this when he is excited, happy, nervous, or when deep in thought as he concentrates on a particular something that captivates him or requires him to focus.
 When he is excited or happy or nervous……and even when he’s angry……his hand rubbing is usually very fast.
 I wouldn’t be surprised someday to see smoke rising from his blazing hands!
 But when he is deep in thought or totally focused on something, his hand rubbing is slow and calm.
 It’s then that one can really see the intricate movement he makes with his fingers.
 The whole process is very fascinating.

 While in Houston recently visiting Andrea, she and I were able to watch Aaron as he listened to some of his favorite music.
 He was totally engrossed in listening to Celtic Thunder, matching each song with the title on the back of the CD.
 His head was lowered and there he was, his hands slowing rubbing together and his fingers doing their rhythmic motion……over and over and over.
 I quietly picked up my phone and was able to video him without interrupting this magical moment.
-You can watch the video at the link below.
-Just scroll down the page to the second video.
+You can watch the video below.

 And now I can write about his doctor visit last November……a visit that involves his unique hand rubbing, done in “slo mo.”
 You can better visualize what happened that day.
 I just hope that I can also convey how hilarious that whole experience was.